 Airy’s plan of 1846 (ADM140/426), (later published in part in 1847), shows the presence of a single story building of about 7 by 3 meters running close to and parallel to the site boundary just to the south of where the centre of the Great Equatorial Building housing the 28-inch Telescope now stands.
 It is divided into three sections.
 From north to south, these were a Carpenter’s workshop (occupying about half the building), a W.C. and a stable for two horses.
 There is no information as to when the building was erected.
 It is shown in outline form on a sketch plan made by Airy in 1836 and was probably put up either by him at around that date or soon after 1814 when additional land was enclosed from the park including the site on which they stood was.
 A new Carpenter’s shop was built in 1855 (close to where Christie later built the Altazimuth Pavilion) and the range demolished in about 1856 to make way for the great equatorial building that today houses the 28-inch refractor.
 The Observatory then appears to have had no stabling of its own for the next 50 years.

 The erection of the South Building, required the Magnetic Offices to be removed as they occupied part of the site.
 Rather than demolish them, they were rotated out of the way by turning them around by about 90o.
-No longer of any use for magnetic work, they found a new use as stables.
+No longer of any use for magnetic work after the staff moved into their new offices in the South Building, they found a new use as stables.
+The Navy Estimates for the year 1898–99 show that Christie asked for £75 to convert four of the seven offices into two loose boxes, a harness room and a coach house in order to provide stabling for visitors as the nearest otherwise available was nearly a mile away (RGO7/51).
 The earliest reference to them being used as such, seems to be the site plan dating from around 1905.
 By the 1940s, the seven former Offices were deployed as follows: Offices 1 & 2 (the most southerly) as garages, Office 3 as an empty case store, Office 4 as a paint store and Offices 5 to 7 as stables.
 They were badly damaged by a blast in the Second World War and demolished some time around 1959/60.Meanwhile, the carpenter took on the additional role of clerk of works.
 The existing workshop eventually became a dedicated office and a new workshop built adjoining it to the north.
 On the 1863 plan, the workshop is labelled ‘Office of the Clerk of works’ but the new workshop has not yet been built.
 On the 1881 plan, both are present, but the office is now labelled ‘Foreman of Works Office’.
 They were both demolished in about 1899 following the completion of the South Building.
 The Office was a single story brick structure under a slate roof.
 It had an irregular footprint.
 Roughly trapezoid in shape, it had two right angled corners on the eastern side, with the south-west corner taking the form or a curve.
 It stood close to the eastern boundary to the east of where the Altazimuth Pavilion now stands.
 The best image of it that has so far been located is a partial view from the south-west which can be found amongst the Transit of Venus photographs in the archive at Cambridge (RGO6/276, Box 2, Image 6).